Is glycine the safest medicine? Glycine: application features and side effects

 • one day after the first dose of the medicine;

-Indications for the use of glycine
+Indications for use of glycine

-To stop the reaction, carry out:
+To stop the reaction:

 • trying to induce vomiting;